 A: The 457 plan is a kind of retirement plan offered to state and local governmental employees, as well as certain non-profit organizations.
 It is similar to the 401k and the 403b in that you can make pre-tax contributions from your paycheck, but the plan differs when it comes to contribution limits and early-withdrawal penalties.

 If the 457 plan is the only retirement plan your company offers then the limits are the same as they would be with the 401k or 403b.
 However, if your employer offers BOTH a 401k/403b and a 457, you may contribute the maximum amount to both plans.
-Another difference between the 457 and the 401k/403b is that you are not assessed the 10% penalty for early withdrawals.
+Another major difference between the 457 and the 401k/403b is that you are not assessed the 10% penalty for early withdrawals.
 You will have to pay ordinary income tax on the withdrawals, though.

 Question: What about the Roth version of each plan?